Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

+Now, two situations arise depending on whether species $X$ appears or not as a reactant in the overall reaction.
+When species $X$ is a reactant in the overall equation, the reaction vector $\gX$ defines a seed-dependent mode of production \cite{Peng2022, andersen2021}.
+In that case, the overall reaction is

-with $\alpha$ and $\beta$ being integers such that $\beta > \alpha >0$, and the ($\diamond$) symbol represents all the spectator species.
-Remember also that in our formalism, the concentrations of the fuel/food species $ \textsf{F}$ and $ \textsf{W}$ are absorbed in the rate constants, so that these species do not appear explicitly in the stoichiometric equations.
-The simplest network leading to \eqref{eq:Autocat_mode} is a generalized version of the Type~I core as shown in Supplementary materials (\emph{SI Appendix Section 4.4}):
+with $\alpha$ and $\beta$ being integers such that $\beta > \alpha >0$, and ($\diamond$) represents all the spectator species.
+Note that in our formalism, the concentrations of the external species are absorbed in the rate constants, so these species do not appear explicitly in the overall reaction.
+The simplest network obeying Eq.~\eqref{eq:Autocat_mode} is a generalized version of the Type~I core presented in the example \eqref{eq:type_I_network} with an arbitrary number of intermediates species.
+As shown in the Supplementary Note 8, the global production rate in a generalized Type~I attains its maximum when